bfoe/FSLeyes_Gygwin/README.md

    Warning: Error retrieving accessibility bus address: org.freedesktop.DBus.Error.NoReply Message recipient disconnected from message bus without replying
 ```
-&emsp; this may be the reason why each time fsleyes is run it leave a process "dbus-deamon.exe" running \
-&emsp; when running fsleyes manually this can be killed from the Windows task manager
 - Error message (hidden when running from the script) \
   Upon exit fsleyes displays a message related to Python threading
 ```